JamesOBenson/Cloud-RAIN/README.md

 ##Word of Caution.
 This project is still in development.
 I will indicate what is functional below:
 Website:
+- Infrastructure is completely functional including:
-- Project Creation
+ - Project & user creation
-- User Creation
-- Keypair Creation
+ - Keypair creation
+ - Networking creation
-- Network Creation
+ - Subnet creation
-- Router Creation
+ - router creation
+ - linkage between subnet, router, and world
+ - spawning n instances

 Cloudrain.py
-- All functions work properly except for:
+- All functions work properly.

-* Connecting interfaces to network and router
+- Infrastructure deploys successfully and creates instances.

 **Requirements:**